centic9/file-type-detection/README.md

-The actual code is quite small, it uses the `DirectoryWalker` from [Apache Commons IO](/https://commons.apache.org/proper/commons-io/) to search the provided directories and call a handler for each file that is found.
+The actual code is quite small, it uses the `DirectoryWalker` from [Apache Commons IO](/https://commons.apache.org/proper/commons-io/) to search the provided directories and invokes a handler for each file that is found.

-The handler uses a thread-pool to schedule a `Runnable` to an `Executor` which performs the detection of the file-type via Tika.
+The handler uses a thread-pool to schedule a `Runnable` to an `Executor` which performs the detection of the file-type via Apache Tika.

 The async handling allows to scan the file-system in parallel to the file detection logic.